ranalila98/Wi-Fi-LOS_NLOS-Classification/readme.md

  ## Importing Data Set in Python

 To import data set data into Python environment, **dataset.py** script can be used.
-The CIR data still needs to be divided by number of acquired RX preamble samples (RX_PACC).
+Unneccessary columns are removed.

 	import dataset